HumabHatterZed/WhistleWindInscryptionMods/README.md

 * Grinder ⚙️
 	* This card gains the stats of the cards sacrificed to play it.
 * The Train 🚂
 	* One turn after this card is played, kill all cards on the board.
+If the card is not the ticket taker, only kill the card's allies at a 10% chance.
 * Burning 🔥
 	* The opposing card takes 1 damage at the end of their turn.
 * Regenerator 💗
 	* Adjacent cards gain 1 Health at the end of the opponent's turn.
-* Volatile 💣
+* Volatile 💣 *
 	* When this card dies, adjacent and opposing cards are dealt 10 damage. (identical to Detonator)
 * Gift Giver 🎁
 	* When this card is played, create a random card in your hand.
-* Piercing 🔱
+* Piercing 🔱 *
 	* When this card strikes a card, deal 1 overkill damage if applicable.
-* Scrambler 🎲
+* Scrambler 🎲 *
 	* When this card is sacrificed, add its stats onto the card it was sacrificed to, then scramble the card's stats.
 * Gardener 🌱
 	* When an ally card dies, create a Sapling in their place.
 A slot is defined as: 1 Power, 3 Health.